Effect of Good "Moral Character" on Immigration Applications

 • letter from organizations with which you volunteer.

 In addition, when considering visa applications, the U.S. government can deny admission as a discretionary matter even if you are not technically inadmissible.
-Also, a history of questionable moral acts might make the officer wonder whether you will comply with the basic terms of the visa you're applying for, as opposed to flouting the law and, say, failing to leave the U.S. when you are supposed to.
+Also, a history of questionable moral acts might make the officer wonder whether you will comply with the basic terms of the visa you're applying for, as opposed to flouting the law and, say, failing to leave the United States when you are supposed to.

-Also be prepared to address any negative issues in your case, even if they do not automatically bar you from the eligibility for the benefit.
+Be prepared to address any negative issues in your case, even if they do not automatically bar you from the eligibility for the benefit.
 It is better to present a strong application affirmatively than try to reverse a negative decision against you.

 NEED IMMIGRATION HELP ?